cbourke/ComputerScienceI/hacks/hack5.0/readme.md

 For correctness:
  - Your program(s) *must* compile and run on the grader
- - 9 points for student test cases (1 each for writing *and* passing)
+ - 9 points for student test cases
- - 7 points for the official test suite, proportionally
+ - 7 points for the official test suite

 # Problem Statement